shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 ## Putting It All Together

 From a self-proclaimed data artist who lacks training in cosmology in any meaningful way, the end result works surprisingly well.
-In all fairness, most of the credit goes to our friend randomness who manages to create a sense of guided unpredictability, although not with out careful choices of color palette, transparency, shape and size.
+In all fairness, most of the credit goes to our friend randomness who manages to create a sense of guided unpredictability, although not with out the careful choices of color palette, transparency, shape and size.

 Trials and errors.